AdamJ/atom/README.md

 Adam's ATOM Configuration
 ====

-This is my custom configuration for the ATOM editor from GitHUb.
+This is my custom configuration for the ATOM editor from GitHub.

 I have added a custom icon for LESS ( .less-icon ) using Devicons that appears in both the TreeView as well as file tabs.